Mums, beware! Lychee can harm your children

 - Focus on overall diet rather than specific foods.
 To promote a lifelong healthy relationship with food, kids should be eating whole, minimally processed, nutritious food—food that is as close to its natural form as possible.

 - Have regular family meals.
-Knowing dinner is served at approximately the same time every night and that the entire family will be sitting down together is comforting and enhances appetite.
+When kids know a specific dinner time and that the entire family will eat together, it comforts them and enhances their appetite.
 Breakfast is another great time for a family meal.

 - Cook more meals at home.
 Eating home cooked meals is healthier for the whole family.
 It sets a great example for kids about the importance of food and can bring a family together—even moody teenagers love to eat tasty, home-cooked meals!

-- Get kids involved.
+- Involve your kids.
 Children enjoy helping adults to shop for groceries, selecting what goes in their lunch box, and preparing dinner.

 - Make a variety of healthy snacks available instead of empty calorie snacks.
 Keep plenty of fruit, vegetables, whole grain snacks, and healthy beverages (water, milk, pure fruit juice) around.